State Services to Victims Fund (SSVF) Grant

 Public and not-for-profit private agencies are eligible to apply for funds available through the SSVF Program.
 Public, governmental agencies may not receive these funds to supplant existing funds that are being used to provide assistance to victims of crime.
 The funds are intended to start new programs or to expand/enhance existing programs.

 In addition to victim services organizations whose sole purpose is to serve crime victims, there are many other public agencies and not-for-profit organizations that have components which offer services to crime victims.
 These organizations are eligible to receive SSVF grant funds if the funds are used to expand or enhance the delivery of crime victim’s services.

 - The crime must have been committed in Missouri, or the crime victim must be a resident of Missouri;

 - The crime must have involved the threat or the use of force or violence in its commission;

 - The victim of the crime cannot be the perpetrator or a principal or accessory involved in the commission of the crime;

 - Injuries sustained by the victim of crime cannot be a result of the operation of a motor vehicle, boat or airplane, unless the same was used as a weapon in a deliberate attempt to inflict personal injury upon any person, or unless the victim was injured as a result of the crime of driving while intoxicated, vehicular manslaughter or hit and run.

 - Sub-recipients must provide services to victims free of charge in programs funded through the State Services to Victims Fund.

-Allowable costs include direct services to victims of crime and training for staff and volunteers in the area of providing direct services to victims of crime.
+Allowable costs include direct services, emergency services, crisis intervention counseling services, and advocacy for victims of crime; training for staff and volunteers in the area of providing these services to victims of crime.